Acknowledgement: Many thanks to Mike Barraclough, whose archives were particularly valuable when researching this post.

-Still active in public life, she has 116,000 followers on Twitter – @.
+Still active in public life, as of October 2018 she had 122,000 followers on Twitter – @.
 She is also subject to criticism by some other Twitter users for collaborating with the military dictatorship.

 Both Fernández Barrio and Mancini were happy later to acknowledge their work on Liberty.